DigixGlobal/etc-redemption/README.md

 1. Public announcement of *snapshot* and *activation* block made
 1. After the snapshot block, redemption contract is deployed to ETC and balances are minted
 1. Balances published to IPFS, confirmed by script & community
-1. Activation block is set, admin changed to Multisig
+1. Activation block is set, admin changed to new (more secure) key
-1. DGDR is funded by Multisig (using top-up)
+1. DGDR is funded (using top-up keys)
 1. Activation block occurs (within 24 hours)

 ### Redemption